RaviShankar-K/Building-an-LLM-From-Scratch/setup/README.md

 This section describes cloud alternatives for running the code presented in this book.

-While the code can run on conventional laptops and desktop computers without a dedicated GPU, cloud platforms with NVIDIA GPUs can substantially improve the runtime of the code, especially in chapters 5 to 7.
+While the code can run on conventional laptops and desktop computers without a dedicated GPU, cloud platforms with NVIDIA GPUs can substantially improve the runtime of the code, especially in parts 4 to 6.

 &nbsp;